Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Origin of High-Velocity Features

 \subsection{Homologous Expansion of Split-Velocity Ejecta}

-First, the evolution of the PVF is often modelled using the following simple model for SNe.
+Photosphere evolution in SNe is often understood using the following simple model.
 The ejecta density profile follows a broken power-law with a shallow-declining inner region $\rho_i \propto r^{-\delta}$ and a steep-declining outer region $\rho_0 \propto r^{-n}$ \citep{Kasen2010apj}.
 The two profiles join at the transition velocity $v_t = \zeta_v (E_{\rm ej}/M_{\rm ej})^{1/2}$, where $\zeta_v$ is a numerical constant.
 Under homologous expansion, the outer density profile is

 where $\zeta_\rho$ is the normalization factor.
 The numerical constants $\zeta_v$ and $\zeta_\rho$ follow from requiring the density profile to be continuous at the transition velocity and the density profile to integrate to the specified mass $M$ and kinetic energy $E$ of the SN.
 Adopting typical values of $\delta \sim 1$ and $n \sim 10$ for \tase\ based on the simulations of \citet{Kasen2009apj} yields the values of the constants to be $\zeta_v \sim 1.69$ and $\zeta_\rho \sim 0.12$.
 If $v_{\rm ej}$ = (10 $E_{\rm ej}$)/(3 $M_{\rm ej}$) is the characteristic velocity as defined in Section~\ref{subsec:bolo}---identified to be $v_{\rm peak}$ (\siii~$\lambda$6355~\AA) = 12,440~km~s$^{-1}$ (Table~\ref{tab:param})---then the transition velocity is $v_t$ = 0.93$v_{\rm ej}$ $\sim$ 11,520~km~s$^{-1}$.